 | Cross-link with a friend / coworker / ex-coworker’s personal blog or company site | Easy | 1-5 |

-With fewer than 5 dofollow links, the whole site’s crawl budget stays low.
+Below ~5 dofollow links, the whole site’s crawl budget stays low.
 This step matters more than any technical change.
+Do not buy links — paid link networks are easy for Google’s algorithms to flag and are a net negative.

-Step 2: Homepage must link to ALL articles
+Step 2: Homepage must link to every article (no orphans)

-Common new-site mistake: homepage shows latest 5; older articles vanish as new ones publish.
+Common new-site mistake: the homepage shows the latest 5; older articles vanish as new ones publish, becoming orphans that only live in the sitemap.

 ---